railsbridge-boston/railsbridge-vm/README.md

 ## Building a fresh image

-The Vagrantfile will allow you to rebuild the RailsBridge Boston VM from scratch.
+The Vagrantfile will allow you to rebuild the RailsBridge VM from scratch.
 Run:

     rake up